Alliance for Main Street Fairness: Marketplace Fairness Act

 After eBay implicitly endorsed an exemption for businesses with $30 million or less in annual sales, AMSF attacked the online auctioneer. saying that it was only trying to protect the largest firms selling from its site.

 AMSF released a video in late 2014 in support of the Marketplace Fairness Act.
 The video showcased testimonials from conservative groups and intellectuals supporting "e-fairness."
 The video includes a brief statement from economist Art Laffer.
 Laffer released a study touting the benefits of treating online and offline commerce equally.
 He said that the Marketplace Fairness Act would give states the ability to reduce other taxes.

 AMSF criticized Senator Ted Cruz in a BuzzFeed post for his opposition to the Marketplace Fairness Act.
 AMSF claimed that Cruz had "flip-flopped" on his conservative principles by supporting special tax treatment for online retailers.
 “While Ted Cruz gallivants across the country giving speeches on the American dream,” the post reads, “he denies it to the local small business owners back home.”
 In its post AMSF also stated, "Ted Cruz works to tilt the free market in favor of big online retailers LIKE ALIBABA..."

 State legislation

-Illinois

-Following the March 2011 signature of Illinois' Main Street Fairness Act into law by Governor Pat Quinn, the Alliance issued a press release stating that "In Illinois, small business retailers are the backbone of the state's economy and are vital components of the community, and they have been operating at a significant disadvantage as online-only retailers have exploited a decades-old loophole to gain an unfair and artificial advantage in the marketplace.
-By signing HB 3659, Quinn ensures that all businesses will compete on the same playing field, collecting the sales tax at the point of purchase whether they operate on the Internet or in Illinois' communities."
-Quinn said, "This law will put Illinois-based businesses on a level playing field, protect and create jobs and help us continue to grow in the global marketplace."